 How Does Exercise Affect Depression?

-People suffering from depression have described that living with this condition is like being in fog or a pit.
+People suffering from depression have described living with this condition as being in fog or a pit.
 It robs them of the ability to muster the energy or enthusiasm to enjoy everyday life.
 For some sufferers, simply getting out of bed is challenging.

 This emotional disorder also affects memory, leaving the individual struggling to deal with everyday functions.